 Some other things useful to have:

-Bulb syringe – Useful for clearing blocked noses.
+Bulb syringe – Not recommended Useful for clearing blocked noses.
 But agian, you have to be very careful and it’s not really recommended., since you are not fixing the source of the problem (a cold)

 Travel Items Shopping List